jackhatton/lockflow/README.md

-# locksmith
+# lockflow
-Locksmith is an Identity and Access Management Data Synchronization E2E Tool
+Lockflow is an Identity and Access Management Data Synchronization E2E Tool